marcosbenicio/EpidemicModels/README.md

 {\frac{dI}{dt}}&={\lambda}SI-{\alpha}I
 \end{align}
 $$

-These equations provide a physical understanding of the system's behavior:

-1. The rate of change of the susceptible population over time, $\frac{dS}{dt}$, depends on two competing processes:

-    1. Susceptible individuals becoming infected, which decreases the susceptible population.
-This is represented by the term $-{\lambda}SI$.

-    2. Infected individuals recovering and reverting to a susceptible state, which increases the susceptible population.
-This is represented by the term ${\alpha}I$.

-2. The rate of change of the infected population over time, $\frac{dI}{dt}$, is also governed by two competing processes:

-    1. Susceptible individuals becoming infected, which increases the infected population.
-This is represented by the term ${\lambda}SI$.

-    2. Infected individuals recovering and reverting to a susceptible state, which decreases the infected population.
-This is represented by the term $-{\alpha}I$.

 These coupled ODEs capture the continuous interplay between the susceptible and infected populations within the SIS model, providing a mathematical representation of the epidemic's progression.